aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

 ```
 ### Step 2.
 Obtain ID Token for the user
-Run the following command to get Cognito tokens with USER_PASSWORD_AUTH authentication flow.
+Run the following command to get the Cognito tokens for the user.

-> Note: Replace YOUR_USERNAME & YOUR_PASSWORD placeholders with the values that you used in the previous step.

 ```bash
 # run the initiate-auth Command: